devxhub/software-automation-testing/README.md

 </p>

 <p align="center">
   Have questions, issues, or ideas?
-Join us at <a href="https://gitter.im/atinfo/awesome-test-automation">Gitter Chat</a> 💬
+Massage me at <a href="https://www.linkedin.com/in/mejbaur/">LinkedIn</a> 💬
 </p>

 ## 📚 Categories